-These no bake cookie dough bars are packed with chocolate chips and dried Montmorency tart cherries.
+These no bake cookie dough bars are packed with chocolate chips and dried tart cherries.
 A wholesome snack that tastes as decadent as cookie dough!

 Who doesn’t love a good finger swipe through the bowl of cookie dough batter once they’ve all been scooped out onto the baking tray?

 It’s basically a childhood rite of passage and it’s hard to think of a more delicious or fonder memory than that growing up, isn’t it?

 *This post is sponsored by Montmorency Tart Cherries.
 All content and opinions are my own.

 I’ve never really given much credence to the raw egg thing when it comes to eating cookie dough straight from the bowl but I know that’s an incredibly touchy subject so today’s recipe for cookie dough bars is one you can enjoy without any worry about raw eggs.

 Just like the batter for these chickpea blondies, another delicious cookie dough-esque recipe!